 – Traveling around in Tanzania and to Zanzibar, see below.

 Arriving at Bagamoyo bus station («stendi«), get to the main road by the petrol station and the post office, turn right and walk up the small hill for a few minutes.
-Take the first dirt road to the left and walk another few minutes until you se the «Moyo Mmoja Guesthouse» sign.
-Its a bout 10 minutes walk from the bus station – or you can take a Pikipiki – motorbike taxi (about 500 – 1000 Tshs daytime), or a Bajaji – auto rickshaw/three-wheeler (about 1000-2000 Tshs).
+Take the first sandy road to the left (called the Moyo Mmoja Rd.) and walk another few minutes until you see the «Moyo Mmoja Guesthouse» sign at the end of the road.
+Its a bout 10 minutes walk from the bus station – or you can take a Pikipiki – motorbike taxi (about 1000 Tshs daytime), or a Bajaji – auto rickshaw/three-wheeler (about 2000 Tshs).

-Buses for all parts of Tanzania runs from Ubongo bus terminal in Dar es Salaam.
-Tickets have to be bought in the offices there or for some companies also in downtown Dar.
+Most of the buses for all parts of Tanzania runs from Ubongo bus terminal in Dar es Salaam.
+Tickets have to be bought in the offices there (or online for reliable companies) or for some companies also in downtown Dar.
 It is advisable to buy tickets in advance.
 Most buses runs early in the morning.
 Riding the long distance buses after dark is not advisable if at all they run to your destination.
 It is recommended to travel with the first class coaches.
-They are most reliable and tend to drive slower (which is desirable).
-These include: Fresh Coach, Scandinavia Express, Dar Express, Kilimanjaro Express.
+They are most reliable and don’t speed up (which is desirable).
+Use Google to find the bus companies that has busses to your destination.

 Domestic flights: see e.g. www.flightstats.com for departure times and more.